Consteel/manual/versioned_docs/version-18/plugins/FALCON/4_user-interface/index.md

 ![alt text](img/image-11.png)

-All wind load cases will contain the generated wind loads from the simulation.
+All wind load cases will contain the corresponding wind loads generated from the simulation.